by Susan Flantzer © Unofficial Royalty 2017

 The Bridesmaids

 Elizabeth had a retinue of eight bridesmaids.
-Two of the bridesmaids were also princesses: Margaret Rose, Elizabeth’s 17-year-old sister, and their paternal first cousin, Alexandra of Kent, the youngest in the wedding party at the age of 10.
+Two bridesmaids were also princesses: Margaret Rose, Elizabeth’s 17-year-old sister, and their paternal first cousin, Alexandra of Kent, the youngest in the wedding party at the age of 10.

 Eldest of the eight bridesmaids was Diana Bowes-Lyon, the 24-year-old daughter of The Honorable John Herbert Bowes-Lyon.
 The Honorable Margaret Elphinstone, the 22-year-old daughter of the 16th Lord Elphinstone and his wife Mary Bowes-Lyon, was one of Elizabeth’s closest friends.
 Both were Elizabeth’s maternal first cousins.